How Do I Check the Status of My Medicare Enrollment?

 - Whether a decision has been made about your application

-Once your application is processed, you’ll receive a letter letting you know the status of your application.
+Once your application is processed, you’ll receive a letter letting you know the status.

 Enrolling in Medicare benefits on time is important to avoid coverage gaps and late enrollment penalties.
 Know the deadlines and allow yourself enough time to not only complete your application but to make a well-informed decision about your coverage.